Expedition DateS

 Pre-Expedition Training

 Reaching the summit of Kilimanjaro is an incredible achievement, but it requires preparation.
 While the climb is non-technical, it involves long days of trekking and significant altitude gain, so building your fitness is key to a successful and enjoyable experience.
 We recommend focusing on endurance and cardio training, such as hiking, running, or cycling, to build stamina.
 Strength training, especially for your legs and core, will help you handle the challenging terrain.
 Include weighted hikes with a backpack to simulate the load you’ll carry during the trek.
 Altitude can be challenging, so if possible, train at higher elevations to get your body accustomed to lower oxygen levels.
 If that’s not an option, building general fitness and mental resilience will still make a big difference.
-Finally, plan practice hikes to break in your gear and get comfortable with long days on your feet.
+Finally, plan practice hikes of 10k+ over mixed terrain to break in your gear and get comfortable with long days on your feet and with a pack.
 Remember, consistent training and preparation will set you up for a safe, rewarding journey to the roof of Africa.

 Kit & Equipment Outfitter